elastic/elastic-package/docs/howto/pipeline_benchmarking.md

 num_docs: 1000
 ```

 The `num_docs` option tells the benchmarks how many events should be sent with the simulation request.
 If not enough samples are provided, the events will be reused to generate a sufficient number of them.
+If not present it defaults to `1000`.

 ## Running a pipeline benchmark